In East Asia there lies two coffee shops, the only foreign-owned businesses in a city of 500,000 people.

 Three years later, Xiong is now a bold and faithful follower of the Lord.
-He attends one of China’s most prestigious universities and can find more direct ways of reaching a generation of China’s lost.
+He attends one of the most prestigious universities in the nation and can find more direct ways of reaching a generation of the lost.

 Owning this cafe also allows Shawn and Megan to bring three other missionary families into the country under their business visa, as well as provide jobs for locals.
 In their city, a church needs to be planted and the team desperately wants to see it built.
 Their goals and ambitions were on the horizon of possibility one year ago, but it almost came crashing down.

 Their student loan servicer would no longer allow them to make the lowest-monthly payment toward their debt.
 Their earnings from the coffee shops displayed a larger income than what they truly make.
 Shawn and Megan live on the financial support of a team of people in the United States while every penny from their business goes back into the sustainability of their shops.
 To close the gap in their suddenly costly, monthly payments, they returned to the U.S. to raise extra support.

 Nearly one year after returning to the States, without an answer for how they were going to cover their debts, the East Asian government gave another threat— to revoke their business visa.

 In the year they were trying to raise extra funds, the foreign officials grew suspicious of their time in America.
 It was assumed they took the profits from their business to spend their income in another country- a tactic that has become a common problem.

 Losing their business visa would mean the loss of their shops.
 It would mean the return of the other families on their team who depend on the visa to stay.
 Then, they saw the Lord intervene in a miraculous way.
 Through casual conversation with friends, they were introduced to The GO Fund.